liferay/liferay-docs/develop/tutorials/articles/250-collaboration/05-social-api/02-creating-social-bookmarks.markdown

                 requestDispatcher.include(request, response);
         }

-Next, you'll see an example of how to create such a `page.jsp` file.
+Next, you'll see an example of how to create a `page.jsp` file.

 ## Creating Your JSP [](id=creating-your-jsp)

 The `page.jsp` file referenced in the above `SocialBookmark` implementation uses [a Clay link](/develop/tutorials/-/knowledge_base/7-1/clay-labels-and-links) (`clay:link`) to specify and style the Twitter icon included with Clay.
-Follow these steps to create such a JSP for your own social bookmark:
+Follow these steps to create a JSP for your own social bookmark:

 1. Add the `clay` and `liferay-theme` taglib declarations: